elicore/webdis/docs/webdis-docker-content-trust.md

 # Webdis and Docker Content Trust

+> NOTE: This documentation is preserved for legacy reference.
+The updated, recommended approach is to use Cosign (Sigstore) for image signature verification and to follow examples in `docs/docker/content-trust.md`.

 Docker images for Webdis are signed using [Docker Content Trust (DCT)](https://docs.docker.com/engine/security/trust/).
 This means that you can verify that a Docker image you pulled for Webdis is legitimate and was built by the author of Webdis, rather than by an unknown third-party.

 Docker images for Webdis are published on Docker Hub and Amazon Elastic Container Registry (ECR):

-- On Docker Hub, they are under `nicolas/webdis`: https://hub.docker.com/r/nicolas/webdis
+- On Docker Hub, they are under `elicore/webdis`: https://hub.docker.com/r/elicore/webdis
-- On ECR, they are also under `nicolas/webdis`: https://gallery.ecr.aws/nicolas/webdis
+- On ECR, they are also under `elicore/webdis`: https://gallery.ecr.aws/elicore/webdis

 **Important:** Only images starting with [release 0.1.12](https://github.com/nicolasff/webdis/releases/tag/0.1.12) are signed.
 Images starting with [release 0.1.19](https://github.com/nicolasff/webdis/releases/tag/0.1.19) are published as multi-architecture manifests, so validating them involves different steps.